MicrosoftDocs/entra-docs/docs/identity/saas-apps/holmes-cloud-provisioning-tutorial.md

 > * You will receive your ContractS CLM tenant URL from **ContractS CLM Support** <cs@holmescloud.com> team after purchasing the subscription.
 > * You can find the required information(endpoint URL, token, etc.) to set up the provisioning service in the **Company Settings** page as long as you subscribe single sign-on and user provisioning service.

-1. Login to ContractS CLM account with your ContractS CLM credentials.
+1. Log in to ContractS CLM account with your ContractS CLM credentials.
 1. Select "会社設定 (Company Settings)" menu and then select the hat shaped icon.
 1. See the information including API token on the card menu titled "アカウントプロビジョニング (Account Provisioning)".
 1. For token regeneration, select the link "APIキーを発行する (Issue API key)".